 - 1 to 2 teaspoon vanilla extract (to taste)

-- Diced fresh fruit of any kind.
+- Toppings: diced fresh fruit of any kind.
 The more colorful the better!
 If you are able, buy organic produce (especially peaches and strawberries as they tend to contain the highest pesticide residue).

 - For the cookies, preheat oven to 375 degrees.
 In a small bowl, combine flour, baking soda and baking powder.